Benoit62/Cirious_Game/README.md

 and with the help of :

-* Baptiste Sellier, who made videos for the trailler with a drone
+* Baptiste Sellier, who made videos for the trailer with a drone
 ## Purpose

 The main purpose of this project is to sensibilize the population about the farm of the future, by guiding them through a game were he has to fill 3 progress bar wich reprensents :